 On Wednesday, 2 August The Kids’ Cancer Project hits the road, calling on all Australians to get behind kids with cancer by supporting science.

-Cancer kills more children than any other disease in Australia which is why Col Reynolds, founder of The Kids’ Cancer Project, felt compelled to take the message on the road.
+Cancer kills more children than any other disease in Australia which is why Col Reynolds, founder of The Kids’ Cancer Project, felt compelled to take the message to the streets.

-The former coach driver is once again donning his coachman’s hat to drive nearly 10,000kms starting in his hometown of Townsville and stopping in Queensland, New South Wales, Victoria, Tasmania and the ACT before arriving in Sydney on the first day of Childhood Cancer Awareness Month, 1 September.
+The former coach driver is once again donning his coachman’s hat to drive nearly 10,000 kilometers starting in his hometown of Townsville and stopping in Queensland, New South Wales, Victoria, Tasmania and the ACT before arriving in Sydney on the first day of Childhood Cancer Awareness Month - 1 September 2017.

 On one of Col's day trips for kids in hospital.